kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 it lacks features like adding notes to scrolls and searching through saved scrolls.

-So I decided to build my own extension for storing/marking scroll positions on webpages.
+So I decided to build my extension for storing/marking scroll positions on web pages.

 ## Introducing: Mark Scroll Positions

-Here is my own extension built for that purpose, you can download it from [here](https://chromewebstore.google.com/detail/mark-scroll-positions/echejfhmdgnabmbihbmkdgeajmbojald).
+Here is my extension built for that purpose, you can download it from [here](https://chromewebstore.google.com/detail/mark-scroll-positions/echejfhmdgnabmbihbmkdgeajmbojald).

-You can save your scroll positions and resume reading later with an ease.
-You can save as many scroll positions as you want, add notes to them, rename them, and see and manage all your saved spots on a separate page.
+You can save your scroll positions and resume reading later with ease.
+You can save as many scroll positions as you want, add notes, rename them, and see and manage all your saved spots on a separate page.

 ### Implementation Details